mbabynames search ✿

 Martina Elizabeth

-Martina carries the meaning "noble and strong" while Elizabeth brings "pledged to God".
+Martina carries the meaning "warlike" while Elizabeth brings "pledged to God".
 Said together, Martina Elizabeth has both weight and warmth.
 Martina is 3 syllables.
 Elizabeth at 4 adds length and rhythm.

 Martina Marie